Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/Feature List.md

 * Users can sign up, log in, and log out.
 * Users can use a demo log in to try the site.
-* Users can't use certain features without logging in (like add friends, create expenses, view transaction history etc).
+* Users can't use certain features without logging in (like access watchlist, buy/sell stock etc).
-* Logged in users are directed to their dashboard page which displays an overview of total balance, amount they owe, amount they are owed and corresponding details as well.
+* Logged in users are directed to their dashboard page which displays their watchlists.
-* Logged out users are directed to a home page showing some features of the application.
+* Logged out users are directed to the home page.

 ## 1. Watchlist (full CRUD)